-Recently the CCG and the Diocese of Guildford collaborated with Aldershot Town Football Club to enable carers and their families to attend a match on the 9 February.
+The CCG and local voluntary sector have worked with Aldershot Town Football Club to enable carers and their families to attend matches, with a number of children chosen to be mascots and to have a behind-the-scenes tour.
+The next opportunity will be on March 21, 2020.
 Ongoing discussions are being held to explore other areas of work including supporting young and young adult carers.

 Rushmoor Healthy Living supports the CCG with work around diabetes and the Nepalese community and Versus Arthritis in delivering masterclasses.